An emulator for the ionizing photon mean free path in ultra-high resolution simulations: the implications of mean free path measurements for the reionization history: High-Resolution Reionization Simulations

 Figure~\ref{fig:sim_environments} shows gas density fields at $z = 5.5$ from our simulation suite, illustrating the impact of reionization redshift ($z_{\rm re}$), photoionization rate ($\Gamma_{-12}$), and box density ($\delta/\sigma$) on IGM structure.
 All panels show the same cosmic web configuration viewed at identical redshifts but with varying box-scale parameters.
 Panel A shows a late reionization scenario ($z_{\rm re} = 7$) with low photoionization rate ($\Gamma_{-12} = 0.3$), exhibiting well-defined filamentary structure with deep voids.
 Panel B demonstrates that a higher photoionization rate ($\Gamma_{-12} = 30$) at the same reionization redshift smooths the density field, as enhanced photoheating suppresses high-density structure.
 Panel C illustrates an earlier reionization ($z_{\rm re} = 15$) where the IGM has experienced prolonged heating, resulting in significantly smoother density distributions.
 Panel D shows an overdense region of the universe ($\delta/\sigma = +\sqrt{3}$), where the enhanced large-scale density produces more pronounced structure like denser filaments and more massive halos compared to the mean-density panels.

 We calculate mean free path directly from our simulations using the approach of \cite{2015MNRAS.453.2943C}.
-This approach defines the MFP as the as the average distance a photon travels weighted by the transmitted flux:
+This approach defines the MFP as the average distance a photon travels weighted by the transmitted flux:

 where $f(x) = \exp(-\tau(x))$ is the transmitted ionizing flux at path length $x$ and $\langle ... \rangle$ denotes an average over many lines of sight.
 Assuming the initial flux at $x = 0$ is normalized to unity, and each sightline is integrated until $f \sim 0$, we have $\int df = 1$, and Eq.~\ref{eq:mfp} becomes